davidmehren/workadventure/README.md

 You should now be able to browse to http://workadventure.localhost/ and see the application.

+The Game UI can be found at http://play.workadventure.localhost/

 Note: on some OSes, you will need to add this line to your `/etc/hosts` file:

 **/etc/hosts**

 ```
 workadventure.localhost 127.0.0.1
 ```